dnorman/perl-DBR/APP_SETUP.md

     For Mysql:

-        create database dbr; # database name and access control are totally up to you mysql -h mydbhost -u myuser -p'mypasswd' dbr < sql/dbr_schema_mysql.sql
+        mysql -e 'create database dbr;' # database name and access control are totally up to you mysql -h mydbhost -u myuser -p'mypasswd' dbr < sql/dbr_schema_mysql.sql

- 2. Create your DBR.conf
+ 3. Create your DBR.conf

     Location is up to you.